 I worked closely with the Physiquipe team to understand exactly what site visitors wanted from the site, as well as with the agency managed their paid search and social campaigns.

-The old brand (as see here) didn’t consist of much but I couldn’t help but feel it had potential, especially the work they’d done with their Academy site so far.
+The old brand (as seen here) didn’t consist of much but I couldn’t help but feel it had potential, especially the work they’d done with their Academy site so far.

 I therefore decided to come up with a ‘one-page brand guidelines’ which I’d expand on throughout the larger web design project.